 This information contains sample application programs in source language, which illustrate programming techniques on various operating platforms.
 You may copy, modify, and distribute these sample programs in any form without payment to IBM, for the purposes of developing, using, marketing or distributing application programs conforming to the application programming interface for the operating platform for which the sample programs are written.
 These examples have not been thoroughly tested under all conditions.
 IBM, therefore, cannot guarantee or imply reliability, serviceability, or function of these programs.
-You may copy, modify, and distribute these sample programs in any form without payment to IBM for the purposes of developing, using, marketing, or distributing application programming interfaces.
+You may copy, modify, and distribute these sample programs in any form without payment to IBM for the purposes of developing, using, marketing, or distributing application programs conforming to IBM's application programming interfaces.